dzhang32/codino/README.rst

 |

-``codino`` takes as input a codon design, the frequency of the nucleotides at each position, then outputs the expected amino acid frequency.
+``codino`` converts a codon design (the frequency of each nucleotide at each position in a codon) to the expected amino acid frequencies, and vice versa.

 Installation instructions
 -------------------------